PUT PEOPLE OVER POLITICS

 Rents in The Bronx are crushing working families and pushing the unemployed and working poor toward homelessness.
 In District 11, 27% of residents live in poverty—well above the city average.
 We need immediate action to unite and empower tenants, community boards, and city planners to work with nonprofits, developers, and landlords to create solutions prioritizing people over profit.

 First and foremost supporting our retirees right to medical coverage by supporting Bill 1096.
 The bridges connecting our sick and vulnerable to life-saving healthcare have collapsed.
 This gap is a moral crisis that demands immediate action.
 Despite healthcare being the largest employer group, The Bronx has the worst healthcare results in the City.
 We must build new, stronger bridges by collaborating with hospitals, clinics, schools, and healthcare leaders to ensure a higher patient-to-provider ratio and better emergency response capabilities.
-Support having doctors and nurse practitioners do rotations in public schools to service all community stakeholders.
+Support having doctors and nurse practitioners do rotations in public schools to service all community stakeholders, including the LGBTQ+ community.

 Support programs that uplift small businesses like our street vendors.